Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/ILanguageService.md

 ### CacheResults

-Gets or sets a value indicating whether the results should be cached.
+Gets or sets a value indicating whether the results should be cached.The default value is`true`.

-    The default value is ```true```.